MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable this policy, popups that target _blank are permitted to access (via JavaScript) the page that requested to open the popup.

-This policy will be obsoleted in Google Chrome version 95.
+This policy will be obsoleted in Microsoft Edge version 95.

   #### Supported features: